 The energetic cinematographical mix supported by an equally energetic mix of music – a mix of classical music, punk-music, funky music and the retro game-like musical pieces.
 Note that music, beyond evoking a certain mood, generally changes according to the character in focus.
 Retro-game like music is mostly associated with Hikari, while classical piano-music supports the framing of Ikuko’s narrative.

 Even though the fluid and energetic mix of styles might be a bit exhausting at times, We Are Little Zombies stands as an amazing achievement of creativity – a creativity born from Nagahisa’s choice to let the subjectivity of his protagonists dictate the cinematographical composition as such.
-Nagahisa’s visual and intellectual experiment, an experiment revealing his firm grasp of the medium of film and the evocative and poetic potential of the signifier, is one of the most original narratives to be released dealing with the coming-into-being-of-grief through the questioning of the dimension of love.
+Nagahisa’s visual and intellectual experiment, an experiment revealing his firm grasp of the medium of film and the evocative and poetic potential of the signifier, is one of the most original narratives to date about the importance of love and the need for grief to come into being.
 With We Are Little Zombies, Nagahisa has earned himself the honour to be considered as one of the most promising directors of Japan today.

 Cine-note 1: The expressive nature of the cinematography is already made clear in the very beginning of the narrative.
 There the sudden appearance of a plate of spaghetti comes to support the association between the dust of cremation and cheese sprinkled on spaghetti made by our main character.